MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-remote-ssrs.md

 2. Using an XML editor of your choice (such as Notepad), open the rsreportserver.config file.

 3. Scroll through the rsreportserver.config file and locate the `<Data>` code segment.
-There is only one `<Data>` code segment in this file.
+There's only one `<Data>` code segment in this file.

 4. Add the following `Extension` tag to the `<Data>` code segment where all the other `Extension` tags are: